uv: An In-Depth Guide to Python's Fast and Ambitious New Package Manager

 Thanks for reading!

-While you're here, I should mention that my Python SaaS Boilerplate, SaaS Pegasus, is having a limited-time sale where you can get 50% off lifetime access.
-Pegasus has been used to start thousands of Django projects, and helps save you weeks of development time.
+While you're here, you may want to check out my Python SaaS Boilerplate, SaaS Pegasus.
+Pegasus has been used to start thousands of Django projects, and can help save you weeks of development time on your next web project.

 Subscribe for Updates